Have a go and make a town from recyclables for a fun rainy day activity your kids will surely enjoy!

 More road signs can be added when you want to teach your children about Road Safety.

 The boy cousin realized the cars need a parking bay, so a few more tape strips were added.
 There were a church and a hospital, a few houses and office buildings.

-The older cousin decided in the middle of the town is a play park.
+The older cousin decided the middle of the town to be a play park.
 Note the cute slide!
-And I love the play baby in the “sand pit”!
+And I love the play baby in the “sandpit”!

 They really enjoyed this activity, and if we had more time, I think the “town” would have gotten very big.
-I love how they used their imagnination, and their real life experiences building this town.
+I love how they used their imagination, and their real-life experiences building this town.